UW-WADE-lab/Whole-Genome-Alignment/README.md

 ### Steps for Alignment and Mutation Rate Calculation
 1. Pre-alignment documentation steps (see below)
-2. Run alignment script (cetacean_genome_alignment.txt)
+2. Run alignment script (mrate_align_shortread.slurm OR mrate_align_HiC.slurm, depending on the format of your sample file)
 3. Use alignment script vcf file output in the script for counting whole genome SNPs (WG_count_snps.txt)
 4. Use alignment script vcf file output in script for counting individual chromosome SNPs (chromsome_level_variant_count.txt)
-5. Outputs from steps 3 and 4 can be used in R scripts for whole-genome (whole-genome-mutation-rate-delphinids.R) and chromosome-level (mutation-rate-by-chromosome.R) mutation rate calculation
+5. See the "Mutation-rate-variability-in-cetaceans" repository for further analysis and documentation beyond alignment

 # Pre-Alignment Documentation
 ### Download and install SRAtoolkit